Topology ToolKit

 If you need to robustly analyze your data, you may want to use TTK.

-> Check out our gallery page for some TTK eye candy!
+> Check out the new TTK Online Example Database for some TTK eye candy!

 TTK makes topological data analysis accessible to end users thanks to easy-to-use plugins for the data analysis and visualization application ParaView.
 Thanks to ParaView, TTK supports a variety of input data formats.